Wealth and Want

 Social Progress

-As civilization progresses, the economic benefits tend to be concentrated in a single class: those who own our best land.
+As civilization progresses, the economic benefits tend to be concentrated in a single class: those who own our best land, whether through corporate shares, family trusts, university endowments, pension funds, REITs, or other forms of ownership -- most quite concentrated in the top percentiles of the wealth distribution.
 But there is an alternative, a simple way to use a just tax to collect those benefits for the commons.

 Henry George: Moses, Apostle of Freedom (1878 speech)